What is your zero point?

 Why do I need to Know It?

 Quite simply - it allows you to get on the with task of shooting a competition so much quicker!
+This, in turn, gives you more time to shoot the competition itself.

 Due to different conditions you will find that your zero point varies from range to range.
 So even if you only shoot indoors you may find you have to adjust your sights when you travel to a shoulder to shoulder competition or a final being held at another range.
 Knowing your zero point will allow you to return your sights to the settings for your home range without having to waste time and ammunition sighting them back in when you return home.